Communicating Effectively During Change

 - For managers: It boosts confidence in taking action and provides clarity on responsibilities and decision-making scope.

-- For employees: It conveys stability, perspective and a sense of personal anchoring amidst change.
+- For employees: It conveys stability, perspective and a sense of personal grounding amidst change.

-- For sceptics: It creates transparency and appreciation, invites them to contribute their ideas and makes participation possible.
+- For sceptics: It creates transparency and a sense of being valued, encourages them to contribute their ideas and enables participation.

-- For influencers: It offers structure, clarity and vivid imagery to help them confidently bring others on board.
+- For influencers: it offers structure, clarity and vivid imagery to help them confidently lead others along the journey.

-In this way, a central message becomes a flexible communication system that absorbs and connects different emotions, thereby building trust in the shared change.
+In this way, a central message becomes a flexible communication system that absorbs and connects different emotions, thereby building trust in the shared process of change.

 Practical tips: How do you strike the right balance?

 Successful change communication is no accident.
-It arises when listening, understanding and translating come together – and form a shared narrative from many individual perspectives.
+It arises when listening, understanding and interpreting come together – and shape a shared narrative from many individual perspectives.

 - Listening to truly grasp emotions, perceptions and unspoken needs.